Editor's LetterWhat's New

 Tie six small rose hip bunches with string, and fill spaces; all flowers should be the same height.

 Measure eight amaranthus to be at least twice as long as the vase.
-Insert over coxcomb and let fall.
+Insert over the coxcomb and let fall.